 Land on the right foot and quickly redirect, rotate and throw the ball into the wall.

-Med Ball Power Jerks
+Medicine Ball Power Jerks

 Med Ball Power Jerks might be the most self-explanatory exercise on this list if you’re already familiar with Power Jerks.

-Med Ball Overhead Throw
+Medicine Ball Overhead Throw

 Med Ball Overhead Throws look very similar to a soccer player doing a throw-in.
 Although it’s predominantly an upper-body movement, there is still an element of core stabilization and power transfer from the lower body.

+You can do Overhead Throws by stepping into them first or from a flat-footed shoulder-width stance.
 Like a few of the other med ball movements listed here, these work best if done to a wall or a partner.

-Med Ball Chest Throws (with Pushup)
+Medicine Ball Chest Throws (with Pushup)

 Med Ball Chest Throws combined with a dynamic pushup is the first of the three med ball exercises that are best if you have a partner to work with.